ayrna/orca/doc/orca-tutorial.md

 ### Warning about highly imbalanced datasets

-ORCA is an tool to automate experiments for algorithm comparison.
+ORCA is a tool to automate experiments for algorithm comparison.
 The default experimental setup is a n-hold-out (n=10).
 However, if your dataset has only less than 10-15 patterns in one or more classes, it is very likely that there will not be enough data to do the corresponding partitions, so there will be folds with varying number of classes.
 This can cause some errors since the confusion matrices dimensions do not agree.

 # References